The SoLuna Calendar is being updated to match a SoLux Clock system that is a part of the overarching SoLunAstraLux system of measurement & recording

 There are 5 Seasons with the first 4 containing 5 Dureens each and the last containing the remainder of the Dureens left in the year.

-Moona, a day of the Full Moon, and Nula, a day of the New Moon, are always the first day of the Dureen.
+mOOnaday, a day of the Full Moon, and nVladay, a day of the New Moon, are always the first day of the Dureen.
 When this is also the first day of the year Moona is designated as Moonala and Nula is designated as Nulana.
 When the first day of the year also falls on the Northern hemispheres hibernal solstice, Moonala is designated as Moonalana and Nulana is designated as Nulanala.

 The SoLuna calendar was created with ease and practicality in mind.
 Instead of using the birth of a religious figure thousands of years ago as the basis for counting the years, the SoLuna calendar uses a verifiable time that happens within the range of an average human lifespan.
 Using a time accounting system on a human scale of time versus almost a geological scale of time stretching our minds out 2000 plus years every time we recall the date seems an exercise in futility.